 The crew must then deal with the fallout from his apparent death and the sense of loss.
 Deanna tries to schedule a memorial service and has a brutal encounter with Riker.
 She accuses him of being out for revenge and shirking his responsibility to the crew.
 He learns those who were responsible might be headed to the Barradas system and takes the Enterprise there.

-The android Data (Brent Spiner) is now acting as first officer and he suggests that Riker is wrong to take the mission to the surface of Barradas III himself, since the Captain’s place is on the bridge.
+The android Data (Brent Spiner) is now acting as First Officer and he suggests that Riker is wrong to take the mission to the surface of Barradas III himself since the Captain’s place is 321on the bridge.
 After picking up energy signatures from the planet, Riker beams down with Geordi (LeVar Burton), Worf, and a “Yellow Shirt” who is soon killed off when the Away Team is attacked.

 It’s an old Star Trek joke that in the original series, anyone who beamed down to the surface wearing a red shirt was going to get killed.
 It’s nice that they at least changed the shirt colors of who gets killed.
-Riker is then abducted by the attackers which includes at least one Romulan.
+Riker is then abducted by the attackers who include at least one Romulan.

 When he has a chance to see Riker alone, Picard tells Riker about how he was on an archaeological dig that was raided.
 He followed the raiders’ trail until he came across this group of mercenaries stealing Romulan artifacts throughout the sector looking for a specific artifact.
 Picard enlists Riker’s aid in trying to get information from Baran (portrayed by Richard Lynch), the leader of the mercenaries.